-The England Canoe Sprint Talent Programme are pleased to announce details of their upcoming England Development Programme (EDP) training events.
+The England Canoe Sprint Talent Programme are pleased to announce details of their forthcoming England Development Programme (EDP) training event.

-Please note: No accommodation will be provided for athletes or coaches at this event.
+Please note that no accommodation will be provided for athletes or coaches at this event.

-Each camp’s provision will be themed around the 4-phase race model (see below) and sessions will be structured as stage and age approriate for U14-U16 athletes for the relevant point in the season.
+Each camp’s provision will be themed around the 4-phase race model (see below) and sessions will be structured as stage and age appropriate for U14-U16 athletes for the relevant point in the season.

 1 – Start technique